Evening Dining

 Accessibility

 The first floor of the Twine Loft (the dining room) is wheelchair accessible.
 We have 1 wheelchair accessible washroom and the waterside deck is wheelchair accessible as well.
-If you or someone in your party uses a wheelchair, scooter or walker, please inform us in advance and we will arrange for the closest parking spot possible.
+If you or someone in your party uses a wheelchair, scooter or walker, please inform us in advance so we may discuss parking options.

-Because our property uses gravel to allow for drainage from higher tides and heavy rain, we recommend guests with wheeled mobility aids take advantage of our closer parking spots for more direct access to the ramp.
+Because our property uses gravel to allow for drainage from higher tides and heavy rain, we recommend guests with wheeled mobility aids get dropped off directly at the access ramp in the Twine Loft driveway.
 The ramp is located to the right of the driveway therefore, we recommend the guest requiring the ramp enter and exit their vehicle on the right hand side.

 Should you or someone you are travelling with have a disability, do not hesitate to discuss ways we can better serve you when you make your reservation, or when you are on the premises.
 It is our goal to provide the best dining experience to everyone we serve and continuously educate ourselves on best practices.

-The deck opens for drink service and will be open to the public until at least 5:00pm.
+The deck is typically open to the public for drink service 2 hours prior to dinner.
 On days we have extra staff, the deck will remain open for extended hours until 8:00pm.
 Please check our sign board or call ahead to find out if the deck will be open for extended hours as this is staff and weather dependent.

-(Please note that the deck is always open for guests with 8pm dinner reservations wanting to come for pre dinner drinks, even if it is not open to the general public.)
+The deck is always open for guests with 8pm dinner reservations wanting to come for pre-dinner drinks, even if it is advertised as not open to the general public during the 5:15 dinner service.

 Getting Here